 Brenda's personal assistant, in essence.
 Intelligent, logical, and perhaps the most educated (besides Tao) of the squad.
 Nicknamed College Boy by Provenza, and mocked by various people when he supports Brenda despite his reservations.
 Johnson's first supporter and her favorite.

-- Badass Mustache - (except in season 6; it returned in season 7)
+- Badass Mustache: Except in season 6; it returns in season 7.

 Detective Lieutenant Louie Provenza (G.W.
 Bailey)"You know me, Flynn.
 Since when do I go out of my way to help anyone?"